 The main takeaway is that you shouldn't have to shell out too much for a paring knife.
 Own one, keep it sharp, but don't spend so much that you'll be reluctant to replace it when the time comes.
-Daniel's favorite affordable paring knife is the Wüsthof Pro.
+One of Daniel's favorite models is this $8 one from Victorinox.
 If you want to spend more and own something a bit different, he suggests choosing a Japanese upgrade, like this Tojiro DP 3.5-inch paring knife.

 A Serrated Bread Knife

 A bread knife is recognizable by its saw-toothed edge, which helps it easily and gently slice through all types of bread without squishing the crumb.
 But the drawback to a serrated blade is it's really difficult to sharpen, so once it gets dull, you either need to send it out to be sharpened by a professional or get a new one.
 For this reason, you shouldn't spend too much on a bread knife, either.

 But you should know which ones are good—the ones that saw as easily through crusty loaves as they do ripe tomatoes and delicate white bread.
 The knife that outperformed the competition was the Tojiro Bread Slicer.
 It was so good, Daniel brought it home and got rid of all the other bread knives in his house.